casualGamer-dev/Nuon/doc/HACKING/WritingTests.md

 Sometimes you need to test a function, but you don't want to expose it outside its usual module.

-To support this, Tor's build system compiles a testing version of each module, with extra identifiers exposed.
+To support this, Nuon's build system compiles a testing version of each module, with extra identifiers exposed.
 If you want to declare a function as static but available for testing, use the macro `STATIC` instead of `static`.
 Then, make sure there's a